IntelLabs/nlp-architect/examples/reading_comprehension/README.md

 # Machine Reading Comprehension using Match LSTM and Answer Pointer

-This directory contains an implementation of the boundary model(b in the Figure) Match LSTM and Answer Pointer network for Machine Reading Comprehension in Intel-Ngraph.
+This directory contains an implementation of the boundary model(b in the Figure) Match LSTM and Answer Pointer network for Machine Reading Comprehension in Tensorflow.
 The idea behind this method is to build a question aware representation of the passage and use this representation as an input to the pointer network which identifies the start and end indices of the answer.

 ## Dataset
 1. mkdir data